Skip to main content

 Producing and Consuming JSON Data

-Until now, we learned how to work with simple primitive types like Int, String, etc and how to use their Serde instances to encode and decode the data.
+Until now, we learned how to work with simple types like Int, String, and how to use their Serde instances to serialize and deserialize the data.

-In this section, we are going to learn how to work with user-defined data types (like case classes e.g. Event), and how to produce and consume the JSON data representing our user-defined data types.
+In this section, we are going to learn how to serialize/deserialize user-defined data types (like case classes), and in particular how to use the JSON format.
 We also will learn how to use the Serde built-in instances to create more complex Serde instances.

 1. Writing Custom Serializer and Deserializer

-Let's say we have a case class Event with the following fields:
+Let's say we have the Event case class with the following fields:

 import java.time.OffsetDateTime